Flammable or Combustible Tank Permits

 Follow these steps to obtain a permit:

 - Complete the Application to Install/Remove/Alter Storage Tank Systems form.
+Small tanks may require an alternate form – see the Exemption section below.

 - When the installation is complete, a site inspection is required PRIOR to the storage tank being filled.
+Any Storage Tank Systems with underground components will require additional progress inspections.

 When you submit your application for a permit you will need to also submit a variety of documentation for review, which can include three sets of professional drawings.
 Check the sheets below for the list of required documents.